Teneia

 Calm in the storm

-No ARC required
+No ark required

-The wild-er the be-tter
+The wilder the better

 The woman